Pavanreddynarva/Image-Colourisation/README.md

 This project uses a pre-trained deep learning model to convert grayscale (black and white) images into realistic colorized images using OpenCV and a deep CNN architecture.
 The application is built with Python and has an interactive UI using **Streamlit**.

 ---
-Input image  and  output image :
+output image  and  input image :